AI Empowers Disease Diagnosis from X-ray, MRI, and CT

 In the lung tumor CT study, the AI segmented tumors far faster than manual tracing.
 Faster imaging (especially MRI) means more patient throughput and shorter wait times.

+On MRI, certain AI models predict genetic mutations of tumors or patient outcomes from image features.
 Combining image analysis with patient data may lead to early disease risk prediction.

-These benefits are driving adoption: thousands of hospitals now pilot AI tools on their imaging platforms.
+Adoption milestone: These benefits are driving adoption: thousands of hospitals now pilot AI tools on their imaging platforms.

 Futuristic medical imaging analysis